The World Cup controversy is portrayed as a clash of cultures. But the real divide

 These two, often read together, are probably the best entry-points into Marxist political economy.

 A very succinct introduction to the Marxist method of investigation.
-This text has a few problems with economism, viewing production as being a hard determinate of social development, but is still worth reading to understand Marxist materialism.
+This text has a few problems with economism, viewing production as being a hard determinate of social development, but is absolutely worth reading as an introduction to the Marxist philosophical outlook – dialectical materialism.

-- A class analysis of the current material conditions in Britain and our strategy for revolution, by Red Fightback
+- Red Fightback – A class analysis of the current material conditions in Britain and our strategy for revolution

-In this article, we set out a basic analysis of current material conditions and our group’s plan of action.
+In this article, we set out a basic analysis of current material conditions and our party’s plan of action.
+An updated version is in development at present.

-- History is Marching, a 2‑hour documentary outlining our contemporary material conditions at the international level, and the threats we face such as great power competition and climate extinction.
-It is available in chapter-sized chunks on the Prolekult channel.
+A 2-hour documentary outlining our contemporary material conditions at the international level, and the threats we face such as great power competition/inter-imperialist rivalry and climate extinction.
+It is available in chapter-sized chunks on the Prolekult channel for those who prefer watching it in smaller installments.